-What the Interstate Medical Licensure Compact Means For Physicians
+What Does the Interstate Medical Licensure Compact Mean for Physicians?

-The Commission created the Interstate Medical Licensure Compact (IMLC), which allows states to more freely share licensing information, thus creating an expedited process for physicians to get licensed in multiple states.
+The Commission created the Compact to allow states to more freely share licensing information, thus creating an expedited process for physicians to get licensed in multiple states.
 In turn, physicians will have an easier time going to work in multiple states and getting to patients who need them most.

-So far, 29 states have agreed to the terms of the IMLC, reflected in the map below (via imlcc.org).
+Fortunately, most U.S. states and territories have agreed to the terms of the IMLC, reflected in the map below (via imlcc.org).
 Each state had to pass legislation authorizing the state to join the compact.

 For physicians, the IMLC means freedom – to easily and quickly work in different states and serve populations who need you.